 Between 1963 and 1969, she worked as an English teacher in government schools in Kuwait.
 She had joined the Popular Front for the Liberation of Palestine (PFLP) as soon as it was founded in December 1967.

-From 1969 to 1972, Khalid took part in foreign military operations of the PFLP, which were organized by Dr. Wadi Haddad.
+From 1969 to 1972, Khaled took part in foreign military operations of the PFLP, which were organized by Dr. Wadi Haddad.

 On 29 August 1969 she and her comrade Salim Isawi hijacked a TWA airliner; they were imprisoned in Syria for a month and a half and then released.
 On 6 September 1970, she was one of the hijackers of an Israeli El Al airliner and was detained for a month in Britain when the pilot landed in London.
 An Argentinian comrade, Patrick Arguello, was killed aboard the plane by Israeli security guards.

-Between 1973 and 1977, Leila Khalid defended the Palestinian refugee camps during the Lebanese civil war, working either as an official of the PFLP or as a member of the Secretariat of the General Union of Palestinian Women.
+Between 1973 and 1977, Leila Khaled defended the Palestinian refugee camps during the Lebanese civil war, working either as an official of the PFLP or as a member of the Secretariat of the General Union of Palestinian Women.
 She was also actively involved in the assistance to the displaced and the wounded following Israeli attacks on the Palestinian refugee camps.